Difference Between EBITDA vs Net Income

 |Used for||Startups||Grown-up companies|

-|Definition||EBITDA is the profit attributed to the company before deducting depreciation, amortization, cost of revenue, taxes, overheads, interest operating and non-operating expenses||NI is the profit attributed to the company after deducting depreciation, amortization, cost of revenue, taxes, overheads, interest operating and non-operating expenses|
+|Definition||EBITDA is the profit attributed to the company before deducting depreciation, amortization, cost of revenue, taxes, overheads, interest operating and non-operating expenses||NI is the profit attributed to the company after deducting depreciation, amortization, cost of revenue, taxes, overheads, interest operating and non-operating expenses.|

 This is a guide to EBITDA vs Net Income.
-Here we discuss the introduction to EBITDA vs Net Income, key differences with infographics, and comparison table.
+Here we discuss the introduction to EBITDA vs Net Income, key differences with infographics, and a comparison table.
 You can also go through our other suggested articles to learn more–